 “Anytime you are taking money against your property, you are taking a debt that you didn’t have before,” Jern says.
 “How you will repay that loan is something to consider.”

-She recommends that if you need money, you consider another way to find that money.
 For example, if you need to pay for your daughter’s college tuition and she needs a car, too, there might be several ways to find the funds instead of getting a new mortgage.
-Maybe your daughter can apply for a student loan through her college or the government, and you can acquire a low-interest car loan for the car she needs.
+Maybe your daughter can apply for a student loan through her college or the government, or you can acquire a low-interest car loan for the car she needs.

 If you need house repairs, Jern says, a home equity loan may work out better in the long run.